srimuthurajesh/Tech-Notes/Java/01_spring_core.md

 @PatchMapping :  shortcut for @RequestMapping(method = RequestMethod.PATCH)

-@RestController -  consists @Controller,@ResponseBody, handles Req/Res

-@ResponseBody - sending object as Response
 @WebServlet("/getapi")  - add servlet-api in pom.xml -> create servlet-> putur code in doGet()
-@Service -* same as component, jused for service layer
-@Repository- *same as component, used for persistance layer, translates any persistence related exceptions into a Spring’s DataAccessException
-@PostContruct
-@PreDestroy
 @Transactional : beingtransaction,transaction.commit are not needed.. to enable this we need @EnableTransactionManagement in java file or in xml file //<tx:annotation-driven transaction-manager="myTransactionManager" />
 @Aspect @Before @After @Pointcut
 @EnableWeSecurity